aayu3/UIUCCrimeMap/README.md

 </code>

 <h3>Frontend (Client)</h3>
-Open a new terminal to make sure your backend is still running.
+Open a new terminal to make sure your backend is still running. <br>
 <code>
 cd mapclient </code><br>
 <code>